New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Examples

 As remarked after \Cref{th.3-stg}, there is a version of \cref{cor.cy} in which the relations for $D(\sfw,\sfp)$ are defined by using $f_{k}$ in place of $f_{1}$.
 If we do that we set $p_{k}:=q_{k}$ instead of $p_{1}:=q_{1}$.

 Let $\zeta_{n}$ be a primitive $n^{th}$ root of unity.

-\begin{proposition} For each 3-dimensional regular algebra $A$ in Tables 3.9 and 3.11 of \cite{AS87} and each index $k=1,\ldots,n$ of the relation $\pd_k\sfw$ for $A(\sfw)=A$ that we omit when defining $D(\sfw,\sfp)$, \cref{table-cubic,table-quadratic} list all tuples ${\sfp}=(p_1,\ldots,p_n)$ that satisfy condition \cref{item.eigenvec} in \cref{th.3-stg}.
+\begin{proposition} For each 3-dimensional regular algebra $A$ in Tables (3.9) and (3.11) of \cite{AS87} and each index $k=1,\ldots,n$ of the relation $\pd_k\sfw$ for $A(\sfw)=A$ that we omit when defining $D(\sfw,\sfp)$, \cref{table-cubic,table-quadratic} list all tuples ${\sfp}=(p_1,\ldots,p_n)$ that satisfy condition \cref{item.eigenvec} in \cref{th.3-stg}.
 For each such ${\sfp}$, $D(\sfw,{\sfp})$ is a 4-dimensional Artin-Schelter regular normal extension of $A$.
 (In \cref{table-cubic,table-quadratic}, $\l$ is an arbitrary non-zero scalar.) \end{proposition}

 In \cite{LPWZ}, four classes of 4-dimensional Artin-Schelter regular algebras of type $(12221)$ were discovered.
 They are labeled by $A(p)$, $B(p)$, $C(p)$, and $D(v,p)$, with parameters $0\neq p\in \Bbbk$ and $v\in \Bbbk$.
-These algebras are {\it all} the noetherian regular algebras of type $(12221)$ that satisfy the $(m_{2},m_{3})$-\emph{generic} condition in \cite{LPWZ}; roughly speaking, these algebras are generic in terms of the $A_{\infty}$-structure on their Yoneda Ext-algebras.
-In \cite{LPWZ}, the regularity of these algebras was proved in a computational way using Bergman's diamond lemma \cite{bgm}.
-Among these, all $A(p)$ and $D(v,p)$ are among the algebras $D(\sfw,\sfp)$ in \cref{th.3-stg} so their regularity may also be proved as a consequence \cref{pr.as-reg}.
+If the field $\Bbbk$ is algebraically closed, then these algebras are {\it all} the noetherian regular algebras of type $(12221)$ that satisfy the $(m_{2},m_{3})$-\emph{generic} condition in \cite{LPWZ}; roughly speaking, these algebras are generic in terms of the $A_{\infty}$-structure on their Yoneda Ext-algebras.
+In \cite{LPWZ}, the regularity of the algebras $A(p)$, $B(p)$, $C(p)$ was proved in a computational way using Bergman's diamond lemma \cite{bgm}, and that of $D(v,p)$ was deduced from the fact that it is an Ore extension of a skew polynomial ring.
+Among these algebras, all $A(p)$ and $D(v,p)$ appear as $D(\sfw,\sfp)$ in \cref{th.3-stg} so their regularity may also be proved as a consequence \cref{pr.as-reg}.

 \begin{proposition}\leavevmode \begin{enumerate} \item Consider the 3-dimensional cubic regular algebra of type $S_{2}$ in Table (3.9) of \cite{AS87}.
 Then the normal extension at $k=2$ with $p_{1}=(-\alpha)^{1/2}$ is the algebra $A(-p_{1})$ defined in \cite[Thm.~A]{LPWZ}.
 The normal extension at $k=1$ with $p_{2}=\alpha^{-1/2}$ is isomorphic to $A(-p_{2})$ after interchanging the variables $x$ and $y$. \item Consider the 3-dimensional cubic regular algebra of type $S_{1}$ in Table (3.9) of \cite{AS87}.
 Then the normal extension at $k=2$ with $p_{1}=\alpha^{1/2}$ is the algebra $D(a,-p_{1})$ defined in \cite[Thm.~A]{LPWZ}.
 The normal extension at $k=1$ with $p_{2}=\alpha^{-1/2}$ is isomorphic to $D(-ap_{2}^{2},-p_{2})$ after interchanging the variables $x$ and $y$. \end{enumerate} \end{proposition}